 Bert especially loves the debate challenge.
 He knows that the others have incredible minds and he likes it when they challenge his abilities.
 Tonight, Bert doesn’t want to review a book, instead he wants to put out an idea for debate.
 It’s Bert’s time, so the others agree to take his lead.

-Bert spoke, ‘yes, we get more questions than answers when we talk about the unknown.
+Bert speaks, ‘yes, we get more questions than answers when we talk about the unknown.
 But back to where it’s coming from.
 It seems for lack of a better word, we could call the source of inspiration, a different realm.
 The occurring insights seem to come through the mind from a vast pool of information.
 It appears that an intelligent pool of wisdoms is somewhere on the other side of consciousness.
 Perhaps there is a different realm that keeps all intellect of all time.
-When humans developed Calculus Mathematics, they discovered something that was always there.
-We just became aware of it.
+When humans developed Calculus Mathematics, they discovered something that is always there.
+We just become aware of it.
 Thus, we may say that the Realm holds all wisdoms, known and unknown.
 Somehow the wisdoms slip through to be realized.
 It seems to go in only one direction, and that is toward consciousness.’

-Samson asked, ‘but does it go in one direction?
+Samson asks, ‘but does it go in one direction?
 Humans do find uses for inspiration and expand the wisdoms.
 Humans create language that satisfies our need to communicate.
 Somehow the Muse speaks thru our languages to communicate with us.
 So then are we influencing the Realm?
 Are we changing wisdoms by our uses?
 Can we slip a note back under the door?
 Possibly we already do.’

-Bobbi continued, ‘could we slip ourselves under the door?
+Bobbi continues, ‘could we slip ourselves under the door?
 I know it sounds silly, but as I listen to us, I have a yearning or strong desire to live or at least visit the realm.
 It sounds like heaven to me.
 Swimming in a pool of Wisdoms, ideas, concepts and poetry forever.’

-Bert remarked, ‘I, too, share the desire to live surrounded by the Muse.
+Bert remarks, ‘I, too, share the desire to live surrounded by the Muse.
 My imagination loves that thought.
 But it’s just my imagination and not reality.
 My reality is that I enjoy our group of admirers of the Muse.
 And together we bring wonderful inspired knowledge to each other.
 In a way I think we have come full circle.
 Imagining other realms and speculating about the future is great fun.
 We are back to enjoyment.
 That enjoyment is the experience of NOW.
 Experiencing what brings us joy and is felt in the moment.
 So possibly it comes down to one rule, live in the now.’
-Peace**
+Peace***